Salivary Diagnostics

 Overview

-What if clinicians could diagnose viral infections, gum disease, salivary gland disorders, diabetes, or even cancer in as little as five minutes using just a sample of saliva?
-This concept, called salivary diagnostics, has immense potential.
-Salivary diagnostics combine the power of chemistry, biology, computational science, and engineering within a portable device that can analyze, at the point of care, indicators of a variety of diseases and conditions affecting the mouth and the whole body.
+What if we could detect viral or bacterial infections, gum disease, salivary gland disorders, or even oral cancer in as little as five minutes using just a sample of saliva?
+Salivary diagnostics has immense potential to revolutionize oral health monitoring and disease diagnosis.
+Salivary diagnostics combine the power of chemistry, biology, computational science, and engineering within a portable device that can analyze, at the point-of-care (in locations where patients receive care), indicators of a variety of diseases and conditions affecting the mouth and the whole body.

 Why is Salivary Diagnostics Research Important?

-- Repeatable – regular saliva sampling can be used to monitor health or follow the progression of a disease or disorder over time.
+- Repeatable.
+Regular saliva sampling can be used to monitor health or follow the status of a disease or disorder over time.

 How is NIDCR Investing in Salivary Diagnostics Research?

-NIDCR invested over $3 million into salivary diagnostics research in fiscal year 2017.
-NIDCR supports basic, translational, and clinical research studies to foster the development and use of salivary biomarkers and devices.
+NIDCR invested over $3 million into salivary diagnostics research in fiscal year 2023.
+NIDCR supports basic, translational, and clinical research to foster the development and use of salivary biomarkers and devices.

 Examples of NIDCR-supported research include: